 GAP and LF's partnership was highlighted in a North American Bird Conservation Initiative (NABCI) bulletin.
 Landcover data is more detailed and thematically richer as a result of this partnership.

 Natural Resources Conservation Service – National Resources Inventory (NRCS – NRI)

 In 2009, the United States Department of Agriculture (USDA) NRCS and LF collaborated on a Pilot Project to assess the usefulness of NRCS NRI Program rangeland plot data.
 In 2015 LF and NRCS established a formal working relationship with a MOU data sharing agreement.
 LF is excited to have the NRI data available for the LF Remap effort.

 LF and NRCS established a formal working relationship with a Memorandum of Understanding (MOU) in 2015, from which additional plot data became available as part of the NRI.

 National Land Cover Database (NLCD)

-Three programs – NLCD, GAP and LF - collaborated in 2015 to compare NLCD 2011 and LF 2010 products.
-The purpose of the Vegetation Classification Crosswalk was to help users understand similarities and differences between the products and select appropriate data sets for their applications.
+In 2014, the three programs - NLCD, GAP, and LANDFIRE worked on a collaboration strategy.
+The strategy was not finalized but outcomes of this effort resulted in the GAP/LF MOU and a 2015 paper where NLCD, GAP, and LF collaborated to compare the NLCD 2011 and LF 2010 products.
+The purpose of the 2015 Vegetation Classification Crosswalk paper was to help users understand similarities and differences between the products and guide users in selecting the appropriate data based on their needs.